Want to start doing yoga but don’t know where to begin? Feel nervous or intimidated by the idea of going to a class?

 7. Avoid “noise”: Go easy on perfumes and don’t be loud or chatty.
 The yoga space is intended to be a sanctuary where one may go to decompress from the day and as such it’s best to keep it in a neutral, relaxed state.

-9. Practice common sense: Know your limits and listen to your body.
-Ask questions if you’re unsure about a pose or movement.
-Beginners should start slowly and learn the basics (like proper breathing) rather than how far you can stretch.
-If you have any medical conditions or injuries, talk to your doctor – poses can be modified once the instructor knows your problem areas.
-And always remember – pain is not good.
+9. Practice common sense: Another tip from the yoga for beginners handbook that you NEED to keep in mind is to know your limits and listen to your body.
+Start slowly and learn the basics (like proper breathing) rather than simply seeing how far you can stretch.
+If you have any medical conditions or injuries, talk to your doctor — poses can be modified once the instructor knows your problem areas.
+And always remember — pain is NOT good.
 Don’t push into it, don’t hold your breath.
 Just get out of the pose.

 10. Accept your feelings: It’s normal (and healthy) to sometimes feel emotionally upset during or after a yoga session… releasing tension in the body releases emotions as well.